 Ship’s Wheel Hard Cider

 As a key stakeholder in this venture, I held multiple pivotal roles including Creative Director, Head of Operations, and Lead Cidermaker.
-Our journey began in 2016, marking the establishment of the inaugural cidery along the coastal shores of South Carolina, only the third in the state at the time.
-Pioneering a distribution-centric approach to cider crafting, we embarked on a mission to create a brand that resonated deeply with the vibrant community of Charleston and the broader South Carolina populace.
+Our journey began in 2016 as the 1st cidery in Charleston, SC and the Coastal Carolinas.
+We started out as a distribution focuesed cidery and tried to create a brand that resonates with the community of Charleston and the broader coastal region.
 Recognizing the potential to introduce many to their first taste of craft cider, we prioritized clarity and coherence in our branding strategy.
 Our core label design, featuring color-coded variations for distinct flavors, was meticulously crafted to be instantly recognizable and culturally relevant to the coastal aesthetic of South Carolina.
-Evolving with the market landscape, we transitioned to cans as our primary packaging medium, while continuously refining our visual identity to stay ahead of the curve.
-It's been gratifying to witness the ripple effect of our design choices, as fellow local brands have embraced elements of our distinctive visual language, such as the iconic wave pattern.
+Evolving with the market landscape, we transitioned to cans as our primary packaging medium, while continuously refining our visual identity to stay ahead of the curve and maintain various legal compliance details.

 Cans and updated color

-As time progressed, our label underwent transformations, embracing cans as the primary packaging medium.
+As time progressed, our label underwent transformations, embracing cans as the primary package.
 We also implemented subtle adjustments and color refinements to ensure our visuals remained in tune with the evolving market landscape.
-Notably, as various local brands started incorporating elements of our visual cues, our adaptability became paramount.

 Specialty bottles

-As our journey unfolded, we expanded our offerings to include a diverse array of specialty products, ranging from single varietals to barrel-aged creations and high-proof cider cocktails.
+We expanded our offerings to include a diverse array of specialty products, ranging from single varietals to barrel-aged creations and high-proof cider cocktails.
 For one particular bottle, our aim was to evoke a sense of age and maritime adventure, reminiscent of old-world voyages.
 Drawing inspiration from the understated elegance of European label designs, particularly those found in French and Italian frizzante-style wines, we crafted a packaging that exuded timeless charm.
-Encased in a 750ml bottle crafted from recycled glass and sealed with 28mm crown caps, this creation encapsulated our commitment to sustainability and artisanal craftsmanship."

 Production and Tasting Space.